-Townley School is a close knit community of children, staff, governors and parents.
+Townley School is a close-knit community of children, staff, governors and parents.
 Our aim is that, for the time your child spends with us they are happy and successful.
-We feel that it is essential that good relationships are developed between parents, staff and children.
+We feel it is essential that good relationships are developed between parents, staff, and children.

 You are always welcome in school and teachers are available to talk with you on any matters involving your child.
-Please do not hesitate to contact myself or the class teacher about anything which concerns you and we will be happy to see you at the next mutually convenient time.
+Please do not hesitate to contact myself or the class teacher about anything which concerns you and we will arrange to see you at a mutually convenient time.

-We regularly celebrate children's talents and achievements in and outside of school, and we are proud of the range of extra curricular activities we offer.
+We regularly celebrate children's talents and achievements in and outside of school, and we are proud of the range of extracurricular activities we offer.
 Throughout their time at Townley, we encourage children to be independent and develop a lifelong love of learning.